pawelniewie/pawelniewiadomski.com/_posts/2016-07-19-using-non-predictable-ids-in-rails.md

 Also you can only have one unique field per model which is fine most of the time.
 But we are going to use multiple tokens for some models.

+## Or just use math (update 2016-07-19)

+[Kari Ikonen](https://github.com/kikonen) was so kind to mention that there is another way - mathematical one!

+You can use multiplicative inverses to create obfuscated integers.

+It's really cheap and easy to do, and you can read more about it at [Eric Lippert's blog](https://ericlippert.com/2013/11/14/a-practical-use-of-multiplicative-inverses/).

 ## How long should be the token?

 That Depends on the character set that you will use.
 Generally all libraries use something like 62 possibilities for each character: